DanielVanNoord/AlpacaDiscoveryTests/README.md

 A Client broadcasts a UDP packet containing the discovery message on the discovery port.
 Servers listening for broadcasts on this port respond directly to the Client with the response message.
 Clients pull the Alpaca API port from the message and then can query the management API for details about the server.

+Clients may receive responses from multiple servers.
+They should be able to gracefully convey this information to the end user.

 ### Definitions

 For the following document Server will refer to something (a driver or device) that exposes the Alpaca interface and Client will refer to client applications that want to locate and use the Server's API(s).